State Says No Tent Camp For Migrants On Contaminated Brighton Park Site

 “At a minimum, an expanded engineered barrier between contaminated soil and human exposure would need to be installed to address exposure concerns.
 Further investigation might also identify additional contamination that would require additional remediation,” according to the Governor’s Office.
 “Using IEPA’s Site Remediation Program guidelines, the insufficient sampling and remediation at the Brighton Park site does not meet State cleanup standards for residential use.”

-The state is moving forward to stand up a brick-and-mortar shelter site in Little Village that will include 200 beds for migrant families.
+The state is moving forward to stand up a brick-and-mortar shelter site at a former CVS in Little Village that will include 200 beds for migrant families.

 The decision by Pritzker’s administration to pull the plug on the encampment is the latest sign of tension between the governor and Johnson over the handling of the ongoing migrant crisis.